mwidla-nowaera/agent-wso2-esb-stina/README.md

 ### 1.1 Add as Maven/Gradle/Ivy dependency

 Get the dependency snippet from [here](https://bintray.com/aino-io/maven/agent-wso2-esb/view).

-Notice that WSO2 Agent depends on the [Java agent](https://github.com/Aino-io/agent-java) so also include that in your depedency list.

 ### 1.2 Install the mediator
 Copy the `AgentWso2ESB-x.y.jar` and `AgentJava-x.y.jar` to `$WSO2_ESB_HOME/repository/components/dropins/`.